GoogleCloudPlatform/community/tutorials/ardu-pi-serial-part-2/index.md

 Perform all of steps in the "Before you begin" section of the [BigQuery Quickstart](https://cloud.google.com/bigquery/docs/quickstarts/quickstart-web-ui).

-## Install environment dependencies and Google Cloud SDK
+## Install environment dependencies and the Google Cloud SDK

 1. Clone the source repository: